American Flag

 Rate information contained on this page may have changed.
 Please find latest savings rates.

 The difference in the rate of decline between online savings and CD rates can be viewed on the chart below, which shows the spread between online savings account rates and 12 month CDs.
-In the past week, this spread hit a 12 month high of .339 percentage points.
-Put simply, on average, online savings account rates pay .339 percentage point more than 1 year CDs, up from .23 percentage points more at the beginning of last year.
+After hitting a new high several weeks in a a row, the spread dropped a bit to .343 percentage points last week and then took a steeper drop to .33 percentage points.
+That's still relatively high.
+On average, online savings account rates pay .33 percentage points more than 1 year CDs, up from .23 percentage points more at the beginning of last year.

 General rate environment

-I am forecasting that rates will continue to gradually move lower in 2013.
-My reasoning includes::
+None of this changes my forecast that deposit rates will continue to gradually move lower in 2013.
+My core reasoning includes:

 • The Fed has committed to keeping rates exceptionally low as long as unemployment is above 6 1/2 percent.
 It currently stands at 7.9%.
 At the current rate of decline, it will take at least 2-3 years to get to 7.9%.
 If the economy picks up, it could get there sooner.